glad-tidings/BlumBot/README.md

 [Download BOT](https://github.com/glad-tidings/BlumBot/releases)

 ## Settings
-Enter all account phone number in data.txt file and add proxies in proxy.txt(e.g. socks5://10.10.10.10:1080)
+Enter all account phone numbers, along with the api_id and api_hash, in the data.txt file.
+Additionally, add proxies in the proxy.txt file (e.g., socks5://10.10.10.10:1080).

+## Run
+After entering all accounts, run the executable file and select 'Create Session.'
+Once all sessions are created, select 'Run Bot.

 ## Telegram API
 You can get api_id and api_hash from [Telegram API](https://my.telegram.org)